 If selling charges are introduced, and then such charges are changed, historical rates will be available from the Manager on request.
+Notice of an increase to any selling charge will be dealt with in accordance with the FCA Rules.

 3.1.3.
-Annual Management Charge
+Schroders Annual Charge